 The problem with character meals is that they don’t allow guests to keep a safe distance from the Cast Members and hugging them means passing germs on to other guests doing the same.

-The only character meal that will be running when the restaurants open is Breakfast at Topolino’s.
-The restaurant is big enough and there is enough space for characters to put on a show but keep a safe distance at the same time.
+There are only a few character meals that are running right in Disney World, such as: The Garden Grill, Hollywood & Vine and Breakfast at Topolino’s.
+The characters are there, but they keep their distance from guests and wave to everyone.
+These restaurants are big enough and there is enough space for characters to put on a show but keep a safe distance at the same time.

-For a full look at how the dining experience is changing in Disney World, read our post on Disney World Restaurants During Reopening Phase.
+For a full look at how the dining experience has changed in Disney World, read our post on Disney World Restaurants During Reopening Phase.

 Bibbidi Bobbidi Boutique